EaseUpTech/Usmi/README.md

-Make ease for evryone by Usman
+Make ease for everyone by Usman